 Many new faces are among those picking up food boxes at The Salvation Army facility in Lawrenceville.
 At the height of COVID shutdowns, more than 400 cars came through the drive-through distribution line each Tuesday.

-“We have seen an over 100 percent increase in emergency food needs and these funds have allowed us to continue to meet the growing need,” said Captain Paul Ryerson, the unit’s commanding officer.
+“The funds raised from Operation Round Up have been used to make sure families do not go hungry during one of the most difficult times in our nation’s history,” said Captain Paul Ryerson, the unit’s commanding officer.
+“We have seen an over 100 percent increase in emergency food needs and these funds have allowed us to continue to meet the growing need.”

 Among those picking up food were local Asian-Americans who lost jobs as the pandemic spread.
-Gwinnett County has one of the largest concentrations of Asian-Americans in the South.
+Gwinnett County has one of the largest concentrations of Asian-Americans in the South, representing 12.5 percent of the county’s population.
 To address their specific dietary needs, items such as rice were packed in the boxes.

 ACTS Oconee County Food Pantry

-“We have not missed opening a single day that was scheduled,” said Clarke.
+“We have not missed opening a single day that was scheduled.
+We’re here for people who are hungry and need food,” said Clarke.
 Along with co-chair Randy Dawson, he oversees the outreach ministry supported by 29 area churches.